Petroleum Club’s Next Generation Program – District High Schools in the Mid West

 “What opportunities will arise in the future for us?”

-The trip around the facility and gas field took two hours and was reportedly thoroughly enjoyed by the class and teachers.
+The field trip is reportedly thoroughly enjoyed by the class and teachers.

 In the second session students are introduced to people who work in the industry.

-Nina says she talked about her career, what she studied at university and what she loved about her job when she first started out.
+Nina said she talked about her career, what she studied at university and what she loved about her job when she first started out.

 In the afternoon the students participated in some fun yet instructive experiments.